Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   res.foreach(r => Console.println(s"  ${r.sourceFileName}: ${r.status}"))
   ```

-  You should see the following when the function is uploading the data file.
+  You should see the following when the method is uploading the data file.

   ```console
   === Uploading files matching training.1600000.processed.noemoticon.csv to @snowpark_demo_data ===